hashchange/backbone.marionette.export/README.md

 ## Setup

-Include backbone.marionette.export.js after Backbone and Marionette (if you use Marionette) are loaded.
-The stable version is available in the `dist` directory, including an AMD build.
+Include backbone.marionette.export.js after Backbone and Marionette (if you use Marionette).
+The stable version of Backbone.Marionette.Export is available in the `dist` directory, including an AMD build.
 If you use Bower, fetch the files with `bower install backbone.marionette.export`.

 If you need to handle deeply nested structures recursively, swap out Underscore for a compatible Lo-dash build with _.cloneDeep support.
 [See below](#enhanced-recursion-support-with-lo-dash-and-_clonedeep).